Financial Aid

 Work-Study

-College Work-Study is a program administered by the Financial Aid Office and is part of the student’s financial aid package.
-Workstudy funding is provided by the federal or state government.
-Your eligibility for work study is determined by the Financial Aid Office, based on information provided on the FAFSA.
-Although it is awarded much like Pell Grants and other forms of aid, the method for receiving the money you have been awarded for workstudy is slightly different.
-It works basically like any other job; you are paid bi-weekly for the hours actually worked.
-The paycheck is issued directly to you, the student; it is not applied to your account.
-You may continue to work until the total amount of the award is exhausted.
-Work-study students earn $15 per hour.
+College Work-Study is a program administered by the Financial Aid Office and is part of a student’s financial aid package.
+Work-study funding is provided by the federal or state government.
+Your eligibility for work-study is determined by the Financial Aid Office, based on information provided on the FAFSA.
+Although it is awarded much like Pell Grants and other forms of aid, the method for receiving the money you have been awarded for work-study is different.
+It works like any other job; you are paid bi-weekly for the hours actually worked.
+The paycheck is issued directly to you, the student; it is not applied to your student account.

 Work-Study Job Listings